JuanZorrilla95/JuanZorrilla95/README.md

 Hi there 👋
-I'm a junior Java developer and an advocate and passionate about everything related to technology and the IT field.
+Currently I am a junior Java developer and also an advocate and a passionate about everything related to technology and the IT field.
 I'm currently finishing a degree in the IT department, which reaches knowledges in different programming languages, network & resources, cybersecurity and more.
 -->